+Leadership and Innovation Program Philosophy

-The Philosophy of the Executive Leadership and Change Program: Effective leaders have an accurate sense of themselves.
-They model, teach, and advocate the values of authenticity, empowerment, creative and critical thinking.
-To promote collaboration, trust and community building, they take advantage of diversity of style, experience and culture.
-Executive leaders understand and facilitate change to meet the challenges of an increasingly complex, fast-paced, global society.
-Leaders need the skills to create and communicate a positive view of the future, which is in harmony with the values of their organization and the larger community.
-The role of the leader is to inspire and facilitate this transition to the desired future state.
+Effective leaders have an accurate sense of themselves.
+They model, teach, and advocate the values of authenticity and empowerment; they practice creative and critical thinking.
+Leaders promote collaboration and trust and are skilled at building teams.
+They integrate stakeholder diversity to foster organizational community; leaders understand that diversity is a multi-dimensional construct that includes many aspects of difference including experience, cognitive style, and culture.

+Innovation leaders understand and facilitate change to meet the challenges of an increasingly complex, fastpaced, global society.
+Leadership and Innovation graduates possess the skills to lead groups with a positive view of the future; they have the capacity to lead others in co-creation of a shared vision that aligns with the values of their organization and the larger community.
+The innovation leader's role is to inspire and facilitate transformation to the desired future.
 In keeping with Daemen College's belief that leadership is fundamentally service, the leader's role is defined to include a sense of civic responsibility and ethical decision making.
-The interdisciplinary curriculum provides participatory interactive experiences and opportunities for practice and reflection as the primary methods for exploring leadership and change.
+The interdisciplinary curriculum provides participatory interactive experiences and opportunities for practice and reflection as the primary methods for exploring leadership, innovation, and change.

-The Executive Leadership and Change program characterizes leadership development as an ongoing learning process, thus building capacity in the leader, their organizations and in the other team members involved in leading positive change.
+The Leadership and Innovation program characterizes leadership development as an ongoing learning process, thus building capacity in the leader, their organizations, and in the other team members involved in leading positive change.